jstiefel/jstiefel/README.md

 Hey there, I'm Julian Stiefel! 👋

 Based in Zurich, Switzerland, I'm a Robotics Engineer with over four years of experience in developing medical software and spearheading technical initiatives at a medtech startup.
-My journey includes earning a master's degree in Mechanical Engineering from ETH Zurich, where I focused on Robotics.
+My journey includes earning a master's degree in Mechanical Engineering from ETH Zurich, where I specialized in Robotics.
 My expertise revolves around projects focused on robotic perception of the environment, SLAM, and kinematic control, where I thrive in crafting intricate algorithms primarily using C++ and Python.

 Beyond robotics and software development, my interests span a wide spectrum including finance, law, literature, triathlon, photography, economy, and craftsmanship, not to mention relishing outdoor adventures.
 To maintain balance, I dedicate time to volunteering as a firefighter and engaging with diverse communities, always eager to broaden my skill set and refine my abilities.